shashank3107/presento/README.md

 # the_attendence_manager_app

-An app made to ease attendence taking process in colleges.
+An app made to ease attendence taking process in colleges/schools.

 ## Brief Overview

 This project uses Flutter framework for UI and sqllite as its core for its database.
+It stores student's name, roll no.,  total days present/absent, attendence percentage.

 Screenshots: